 Yes.
 If you are an employee, you will have a contract of employment – whether or not it is written down.

-In addition, your employer has a legal obligation to provide you with a written statement of employment particulars within eight weeks of starting work, in the same way as for office-based workers.
+In addition, your employer has a legal obligation to provide you with a written statement of employment particulars on or before your first day at work, in the same way as for office-based workers.
 This statutory statement will provide good evidence of your contract terms.

 The place of employment must be included in these particulars and details of homeworking arrangements should also be included.